 As we complete the loop of the Magellan Strait we will have a recap of everything we have explored, seen and discovered.
 Celebrate these experiences with a farewell dinner and party.

 We disembark in Punta Arenas this morning and transfer to the airport for our charter flight to Santiago.
 On arrival, we are met and transferred to the Solace Hotel Santiago (4T) where we enjoy dinner tonight.

 Founded in 1541, Santiago has been the capital city of Chile since the colonial era.
 It is filled with 19th century neo-classical architecture, with winding side streets dotted by art deco, neo-gothic, and other styles, and punctuated with gorgeous hillside parks.
-This morning we enjoy a tour of this cosmopolitan city followed by free time, before we are transferred to the airport for a scheduled Air France flight to London, via Paris.
+This morning we enjoy a tour of this cosmopolitan city followed by free time, before we are transferred to the airport for a scheduled Air France or Iberia Airlines flight to London, via Paris or Madrid.